 How Judas Priest Came Into Their Own With ‘Sad Wings of Destiny’

 Heavy metal may have first roared into existence circa 1970, but it was Judas Priest who ushered in the second wave of metal bands.

 When Kiss Rushed Out ‘Dressed to Kill’ Amid Career Uncertainty

-The Wall Street finery sported by Kiss on the 'Dressed to Kill' album cover wasn't representative of the very modest state of their personal finances.
+The Wall Street finery on this album cover wasn't representative of the very modest state of their personal finances.

 The Night Cliff Burton Played His First Show With Metallica